RentoSaijo/nhlscraper/README.md

 ### Overview

-nhlscraper is a CRAN-approved minimum-dependency R package for scraping and cleaning NHL data via the NHL and ESPN APIs.
-It primarily wraps 500+ [endpoints](https://github.com/RentoSaijo/nhlscraper/wiki) from high-level multi-season summaries and award winners to low-level decisecond replays and bookmakers' odds, making them significantly more accessible.
-It also features cleaning functions, primarily for play-by-plays, to help analyze the data.
+nhlscraper is a minimum-dependency R package to scrape, clean, and visualize NHL data via the NHL and ESPN APIs.
+It primarily wraps 150+ [endpoints](https://github.com/RentoSaijo/nhlscraper/wiki) from high-level multi-season summaries and award winners to low-level decisecond replays and bookmakers' odds, making them significantly more accessible.
+It also features cleaning and visualization functions, primarily for play-by-plays, to help analyze the data.

 ### Prerequisite